 3. Learn To Write Compelling Copy For Your Potential New Patients

-In itself this represents a massive wake up call for many clinics.
+In itself, this represents a massive wake up call for many clinics.
 Old technology like fax machines represented a time when businesses would PUSH their message out.
-New technology, like your YouTube channel, represent the present where clinics provide information their prospects can PULL towards them at their leisure on their own terms.
+New technology, like your YouTube channel, represents the present where clinics provide information their prospects can PULL towards them at their leisure on their own terms.

 Your patients will only start listening to you the moment you use great copy to talk about their problems first.